This Article's Contents

-God requires it of the prophet.
-He MUST speak out about what he sees going on.
+He MUST speak up about what’s going on.

 Shout it aloud, do not hold back.
 Raise your voice like a trumpet.
 Declare to my people their rebellion and to the descendants of Jacob their sins.
 For day after day they seek me out; they seem eager to know my ways, as if they were a nation that does what is right and has not forsaken the commands of its God.
 They ask me for just decisions and seem eager for God to come near them.